XCSoar/website/hardware/index.md

 Other Android products that have been reported to be reasonably good (but not quite as good as the Streak):

+- [YotaPhone 2](https://yotaphone.com/): has an e-ink screen on the backside, which can be used for XCSoar
 - [Galaxy Note 2](http://www.samsung.com/galaxynoteII/)
 - [Sony Xperia](http://www.sonymobile.com/gb/xperia/): very bright
   screen, but broken Bluetooth, use IOIO instead